tsukasa1111/AttractingContributors/README.md

+# Please add your favorite, essential gadgets to my README!
+The gadget can be anything, for example, a keyboard, smartphone, laptop, earphones, headphones, or tablet.

 # Attracting Contributors
 As part of the Software Engineering Class, we would like to simulate how Open Source Projects start and try to attract potential contributions.